 The U.S. Transportation Department’s (DOT) Inspector General says the FAA may be “missing opportunities” to identify precursors to airline accidents or incidents due to shortcomings in its Voluntary Disclosure Report Program (VDRP).
 The IG, in a final report published earlier this month, says the FAA can improve the program by requiring airlines to provide a root-cause analysis of problem reports, having inspectors track air carrier corrective ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "DOT Watchdog Finds Holes In FAA Voluntary Reporting Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "DOT Watchdog Finds Holes In FAA Voluntary Reporting Program".